-When Alaverdi “Babyface Killer” Ramazanov burst into ONE Super Series, he immediately established himself as one of the most exciting athletes on the roster.
-Now, he is one of the best.
+When Alaverdi “Babyface Killer” Ramazanov made his ONE Super Series debut in October 2018, he immediately established himself as one of the most exciting strikers on the roster.

 Up To No Good In Dagestan